ankitjaiswalgithub/HTML-from-scratch/README.md

 # HTML-from-scratch
-HTML - Beginners - 17 Chapters - Source - Code
+HTML - Beginners - 9 Chapters - Source - Code
+In this HTML tuts I added 9 Chapters of all HTML codes, afer learning this goto my Second repo CSS-from-scratch